 The fear of missing out.
 That’s why those limited time offers keep taking your money.
 It’s the same thing with your stuff.
 You might be afraid that when you get rid of something you’re going to miss out on it.
 When I have those feelings in different situations I do 4 things.

 1. I remind myself, “I have more than enough”.
 You can say it in your mind and say it out loud.
 Repeat it to yourself over and over.
-You’ll develop a mindset that helps you worry less about not having enough.
+As a result, you’ll develop a mindset that helps you worry less about not having enough.

 2. Look at the stuff you’re already keeping.
 Touch it.
 Think about all the joy and meaning you’re going to keep having from those things.
 You’ve got plenty of stuff to keep you enjoying life.